Abderrahmenla/Abderrahmenla/README.md

 My name is Abderrahmen Lahmedi, I love building and breaking things :joy: also I'm facinated about building complex apps :

-- 🔭 I’m currently working on Building large/scalable web apps based on Microservices architecture.
+- 🔭 I’m currently working on Building large/scalable web apps based on Microservice architecture.
 - 🌱 I’m currently learning Golang and Typescript
-- 🌱 I’m currently learning how to develop large & complex web app built on top of microservices architecture
 - 📫 How to reach me: abderrahmen.lahmedigl@gmail.com

 ### Connect with me: